tombola/taskplanner_django/docs/implementation.md

 - Creates a parent task using either:
   - `parent_task_title` from TaskPlannerSettings (if configured), or
   - Template page title as fallback
+- Builds parent task description by combining:
+  - Site-wide description from TaskPlannerSettings (first)
+  - Template description (second)
+  - Both separated by double newline, both support token substitution
-- Applies token substitution to the parent task title
+- Applies token substitution to both title and description
 - Iterates through template's tasks and creates them as subtasks of the parent task
 - Accepts `site` parameter to access settings
 - Accepts `debug` parameter to control behavior
-- Prints debug header/footer when in debug mode
+- Prints debug header/footer when in debug mode (includes description in output)

 **create_task_recursive**
 - Recursively creates tasks and subtasks